darlim9141/Ualcan/README.md

 You have to set up several variable at line 17 ~ 20 and line 147

-* path = "C:/..." assign your directory of program file
+* path = "C:/. . ." assign your directory of program file (line 17)

   ex)
   ```c